-She has played under noted conductors Osmo Vänskä, Michael Christie, Joseph Colaneri, George Manahan, David Agler, Brent McMunn, Steven Osgood, Nicholas Fox, and Robert Spano, and worked in the vocal departments at USC, UCLA, Chapman University, Pasadena City College, and Scripps College.
+She has played under noted conductors Osmo Vänskä, Michael Christie, Joseph Colaneri, George Manahan, David Agler, Brent McMunn, Steven Osgood, Nicholas Fox, Anne Manson and Robert Spano, and worked in the vocal departments at USC, UCLA, Chapman University, Pasadena City College, and Scripps College.
 Previous faculty positions include the Hawaii Performing Arts Festival and OperaWorks in Los Angeles.

-She spent the summers of 2012 and 2013 as an opera coaching fellow with the Aspen Opera Theater Center and was a 2015 Vocal Piano Fellow at the Music Academy of the West.
+She spent two summers as an opera coaching fellow with the Aspen Opera Theater Center and was a 2015 Vocal Piano Fellow at the Music Academy of the West.
 Jessica earned a Graduate Certificate, Master of Music, and Doctorate of Musical Arts degrees in Keyboard Collaborative Arts with emphases in musicology, opera coaching, and vocal literature from the University of Southern California under the guidance of Alan Smith.
+While there she was the Pianist/Opera Teaching Assistant for three years and garnered numerous awards including the Gwendolyn Koldofsky Scholarship and Music Merit Full Tuition Scholarships.
+Upon completion of her Doctoral studies she was named Outstanding DMA Graduate of the Keyboard Collaborative Arts Program.
 She earned a BA in Music and a BM in piano performance from the University of Washington.